 As the girls transition from a totally compulsory curriculum to a place where they will have choice, we give them the opportunity to experience all of the elective subjects throughout the year.

 To get them off to a running start, our Year 7 girls take part in an action-packed and fun orientation programme in the first week of the academic year.
 It's a chance for our girls to form new friendships as they take part in surfing, kayaking, swimming and open air cooking on camp stoves.
-In Term 3, they all go on the eagerly anticipated Outdoor Education camp.
+In Term 3, they all go on the eagerly anticipated Outdoor and Environmental Education Programme.

-All of our girls must study one of the four languages we offer – French, German, Mandarin or Japanese.
+All of our girls study one of the four languages we offer – French, German, Mandarin or Japanese.
 To make informed decisions about their futures, our girls also have the opportunity to experience all of the elective subjects on offer.